 It was simple to make; we used two white coat racks, a large vinyl ‘Hero-Up’ sticker which we pasted above the hooks and added two framed pictures using the comic design from the feature wallpaper.

 We already had two pine chest of drawers which were a mismatch to the rest of the furniture in his bedroom.
 We decided to up-cycle them rather than buy new furniture; so we painted the outside of the cupboards in white gloss to match the white gloss TV table and storage unit.

-We then painted each drawer with bright and bold colours with contrasting drawer knobs.
+Each drawer was painted in bright and bold colours with contrasting drawer knobs.

 We came across superhero logo stickers that fit perfectly in the centre of each drawer.

-We didn’t need to purchase many accessories as he already had superhero costumes, books and toys.
+We didn’t need to purchase many accessories as he already had superhero themed toys, books and costumes.
 We did purchase some finishing touches such as his matching bedding for his bunk beds, a matching lamp shade, bold red curtains and a striking Captain America rug which set the room off in style!

 We set up three night lights mounted on the wall on the top bunk bed.